 The following is the general description from the UCAR web server that accompanies this dataset:

 NCEP ADP Global Upper Air and Surface (PREPBUFR format) Weather Observations are composed of a global set of surface and upper air reports operationally collected by the National Centers for Environmental Prediction (NCEP).
 These include land surface, marine surface, radiosonde, pibal and aircraft reports from the Global Telecommunications System (GTS), profiler and US radar derived winds, SSM/I oceanic winds and TCW retrievals, and satellite wind data from the National Environmental Satellite Data and Information Service (NESDIS).
-The reports can include pressure, geopotential height, temperature, dewpoint temperature, wind direction and speed.
+The reports can include pressure, geopotential height, temperature, dew point temperature, wind direction and speed.
 Report time intervals range from hourly to 12 hourly.
 These data are the primary input to the Global Data Assimilation System (GDAS), which is used to create the NCEP Final Analyses (FNL).

 WRF-MET was designed for the direct ingest of this dataset and so use of these data for the entire verification exercise minimized the time-consuming and error-prone task of aggregating and reformatting observations.
 This dataset spans the time period and geographical region of interest and thus the verification techniques maintained data integrity from a single source across all verification stratifications.